petersulyok/smfc/README.md

 ](https://github.com/petersulyok/smfc/issues) [![Supported Python Versions](https://img.shields.io/pypi/pyversions/smfc)](https://pypi.org/project/smfc)
 [![PyPI version](https://badge.fury.io/py/smfc.svg)](https://badge.fury.io/py/smfc)

-Super Micro fan control for Linux (home) servers.
+Supermicro fan control for Linux (home) servers.

 ## TL;DR

-This is a `systemd service` running on Linux that can control fans with the help of IPMI on Super Micro X10-X13/H10-H13 (and some X9) motherboards.
+This is a `systemd service` running on Linux that can control fans with the help of IPMI on Supermicro X10-X13/H10-H13 (and some X9) motherboards.

 ### 1. Prerequisites
- - a Super Micro motherboard with ASPEED AST2400/2500/2600 chip
+ - a Supermicro motherboard with ASPEED AST2400/2500/2600 chip
  - Python 3.10-3.14
  - a Linux distribution with:
    - `systemd` and `bash`